New album Héritage out January 17th 2025 on Transgressive Records!

 Corinne Bailey Rae trades in her subdued, heart-on-her-sleeve balladry for raucous, rebellious chanting as she tells the story of a savvy young woman who knows her way around the Big Apple.
 The lyrics here are much simpler (the majority of the just-under-two-minute song is just Corinne chanting the song’s title amid hand claps, chaotic drums and buzz-sawing electric guitars).
 The idea of the song is still there, especially as the singer praises the song’s subject by calling her a “heroine.”

 Grammy-winning singer/songwriter Corinne Bailey Rae confirms her years-in-the-making Black Rainbows project.
-Inspired by the objects and artworks collected by Theaster Gates at the Stony Island Arts Bank in Chicago, the work includes a collection of songs, a book Refraction/Reflection of the Arts Bank photographed by Koto Bolofo, live performances, visuals, lectures and exhibitions—a bold move from her previous work.
+Inspired by the objects and artworks collected by Theaster Gates at the Stony Island Arts Bank in Chicago, the work of songs, a book Refraction/Reflection of the Arts Bank photographed by Koto Bolofo, live performances, visuals, lectures and exhibitions—a bold move from her previous work.

 The album Black Rainbows is set for release September 15th via Thirty Tigers.
 The first single, “New York Transit Queen,” is out now.
 In celebration of the new project, Bailey Rae is taking her live show to select U.S. cities this fall including Yale University’s Schwarzman Center, New York’s National Jazz Museum in Harlem,